jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 Although the spell is primarily used for the gathering of sacrificial ichor for rituals and the like, it can be potentially dangerous.
-A sorcerer could direct the blood into 52
-Alex Greene (order #3262370)                                                                              7
-         the lungs of a living target for instance.
+A sorcerer could direct the blood into the lungs of a living target for instance.
 In such cases the target, if unaware or unable to keep ahead of the moving blood, must resist the casting roll using either Evade or Resilience as appropriate, else begin to drown.